Nginx Ingress Integrator

 -

 Juju and Microk8s installed.
-We’ll also want to make sure the ingress add-on is enabled, which we can do by running
+Make sure the ingress add-on is enabled by running

 microk8s enable ingress